 - Your baby isn’t latching properly.

-- You are thinking about using breast aid products such as hydrogel pads for nipple soreness or a nipple shield to cover the breast nipple while breastfeeding.
+- You’re thinking about using breast aid products such as hydrogel pads or a nipple shield.
 Some of these products are not recommended in certain situations.

 Sanford Health News

 Sanford Health OB/GYN educates her patients about this painful chronic condition